Is ring worm caused by a worm?

 - Quite often, people with ringworm will have a good idea what is going on- but a doctor will be able to confirm it by having a look.

 Are tests needed?

-If you are concerned about ringworm or any other rash, speak to your GP.
+If you are concerned about ringworm or have queries about treatment for ringworm , speak to your GP.